-Pro-social behaviors and civic engagement are linked to positive social outcomes such as economic development (Knack & Keefer, 1997), health, subjective well-being and social capital (Borgonovi, 2008; d'Hombres, Rocco, Suhrcke, & McKee, 2010; Helliwell, Huang, & Wang, 2015; Knack & Keefer, 1997; Meier & Stutzer, 2008), which can in turn enhance the quality of the social fabric, formal institutions, and democratic values (Norris, 2001).
+Pro-social behaviors and civic engagement are linked to positive social outcomes such as economic development (Knack and Keefer, 1997), health, subjective well-being and social capital (Borgonovi, 2008; d'Hombres et al., 2010; Helliwell et al., 2015; Knack and Keefer, 1997; Meier and Stutzer, 2008), which can in turn enhance the quality of the social fabric, formal institutions, and democratic values (Norris, 2001).
 Understanding what factors promote civil society in transition economies is therefore important to policymakers and scholars alike.

 This paper studies the nexus between emigration and civic engagement in two post-socialist countries: Bulgaria and Romania.
-Specifically, we investigate the association between having family or friends abroad and engaging in pro-social behavior, defined here as donating money, volunteering, or helping a stranger in the previous month.2 We argue that these two countries are opportune case studies to examine the relationship between pro-social behaviors at home and having networks of family and friends abroad for several reasons.
+Specifically, we investigate the association between having family or friends abroad and engaging in pro-social behavior, defined here as donating money, volunteering, or helping a stranger in the previous month.
+We argue that these two countries are opportune case studies to examine the relationship between pro-social behaviors at home and having networks of family and friends abroad for several reasons.
 First, while countries' experiences greatly varied during and after socialism, Bulgaria and Romania's transition processes had similar trajectories.
-The two countries are often cited as the European Union's poorest members and are also often found at the bottom of international happiness rankings (Nikolova & Nikolaev, 2016).
-Bulgaria and Romania are also among the world's most corrupt nations
+The two countries are often cited as the European Union's poorest members and are also often found at the bottom of international happiness rankings (Nikolova and Nikolaev, 2016).
+Bulgaria and Romania are also among the world's most corrupt nations (Transparency International, 2014).
+Moreover, they are the only two countries in the European Union which are subject to post-accession monitoring of the judicial reform, organized crime, and the control of corruption via the EU's Mechanism for Cooperation and Verification.
+Given civil society's instrumental role for social and political outcomes, understanding the factors fostering it can help Bulgaria and Romania diminish the quality of life gap with the rest of the EU.